Argentina Hiking: 12 Best Day Hikes for Every Fitness Level

 The Perito Moreno trail is in Los Glaciares National Park and taking the tour costs ARS 12,000 (USD 13.8) per person.
 Park your car in the parking lot, where there’s a well-equipped visitor center from which to get all the essential information and a map of the area.
 Then, you have two options: take a free bus to the glacier or hoof it.
 Yes, the correct answer is the latter.

 The best trails are the blue one and the red one.
 After a short walk, you’ll soon be trying to spot the falling ice that crashes into the water with a mighty boom.
 For once, we got lucky and caught it.
-It was how I imagine an exploding bomb sounds—it's absolutely deafening, and if you weren’t cold already, you’ll feel a chill down your spine.
+It was how I imagine an exploding bomb sounds—it's absolutely deafening, and if you weren’t cold already, you’d feel a chill down your spine.

 Map of the Perito Moreno glacier tour in Argentina